 A trip for Valentines Day?
 What a way to make some everlasting memories with the man or woman on your side.
 Here are some ideas for the most romantic Valentines Day destinations in Europe:

 You can’t go without mentioning Paris when speaking about Romantic getaways in Europe.
 This city of love lends itself effortlessly to a romantic time with your loved one with tons of things you can do together.
-With Paris being the home of 99 Michelin starred restaurants, it is a perfect opportunity to splurge on gourmet meal.
-At night, I recommend taking the Seine river tour followed by ascending to the top of the Eiffel Tower.
+With Paris being the home of 99 Michelin starred restaurants, it is a perfect opportunity to splurge on a gourmet meal.
+At night, I recommend taking the Seine Champagne Cruise followed by ascending to the top of the Eiffel Tower, where you can have a 4-course meal overlooking the city.
+Click here to make reservations!

-For a more low key way to celebrate Valentines day in Paris, you could enjoy a picnic in one of the many beautiful parks, try a cooking class together or go for a walk around the city.
+For a more low key way to celebrate Valentine’s day in Paris, you could enjoy a picnic in one of the many beautiful parks, try a cooking class together or go for a walk around the city.
 When you ready to relax, head back to your hotel and indulge in a couples massage or other massage treatment.
 Consider finding a hotel with a view for an added touch.
-On our last trip to Paris, we stayed at Hotel Le Littre in one of the rooms with a view of the Eiffel Tower.
+On our last trip to Paris, we stayed at a Hotel with a view of the Eiffel Tower.
 We would just sit on the balcony at night and watch the Eiffel Tower sparkle.
 One of our best and romantic memories from the trip was a time where we spontaneously started dancing on that balcony in the evening.
+(You can find our guide to the best hotels with views of the Eiffel Tower here)

 by Nomadic Boys